 Our next panel provided more insight into the needs from Application Security teams.
 Michelle asked the panelists, "Where are you on your DevSecOps journey to date?"
 Les from Estée Lauder responded that DevSecOps is top of mind given his development background and he realizes that processes, toolsets, and culture are important qualities to look at from a security perspective.
 Les also stated "It's critical to identify internal security champions and develop those champions."
 Next, Tim from PointClickCare, explained, "I inherited a robust app sec practice with some tooling but that tooling needed upgrades and to be refreshed."
 From Martin's perspective at a software company, his goal was to improve Micro Focus Fortify's products to help customers become more secure.

-The next question Michelle asked was “How are the panelists dealing with the changing landscape of software supply chain attacks injecting malicious code into the open source projects directly?
-And how do they discuss these vulnerabilities with developers?”
-Les responded that at his organization they have tools in place such as Nexus to help mitigate these risks.
-In turn, with zero day vulnerabilities he needs to be able to generate a software bill of materials to know what components are used in each application.
+The next question Michelle asked was "How are the panelists dealing with the changing landscape of software supply chain attacks injecting malicious code into the open source projects directly?
+And how do they discuss these vulnerabilities with developers?"
+Les responded that at his organization they have tools in place such as the Sonatype Platform to help mitigate these risks.
+In turn, with zero day vulnerabilities he needs to be able to generate a software bill of materials (SBOM) to know what components are used in each application.